Explaining Contingencies, Variances, and Change Orders

 Figuring out where the money comes from to fund those costs can be a tricky conversation.

-Because if a client knows there are additional funds for the project, they will think it's theirs to spend, blurring the lines between what a contingency is and what they think it's for.
+But explaining that fund to clients, and getting them onboard with it, can get messy and complicated.
+Because if a client knows there are additional funds for the project, they will think it’s theirs to spend, blurring the lines between what construction contingencies should be used for, and what they think it’s for.

 This is why we need to reframe the conversation and change how we handle extra project costs during construction.